22tkinslow/ATCPHD-Veggie-Book-/README.md

 For answers to Frequently Asked Questions about the app, see our [FAQs page](https://github.com/VeggieBookOpenSource/VeggieBook/blob/master/FAQs.md).

+The iOS version of the app was built by [TechEmpower Inc.](https://www.techempower.com/) while the Android version was built by DiPasquo Consulting.

 ## Video Demo
 Watch [this video](https://www.youtube.com/watch?v=BBmlMQ2QuEw) for an explanation and demonstration of the application.